Beyond Botanicals: Natural Soap Making

 Today, botanicals continue to inspire soapmakers, with a renewed interest in natural and plant-based ingredients.

 A wide array of botanicals, from soothing lavender to exfoliating oatmeal, are incorporated into handcrafted soaps.
+Most botanicals, however may be rendered inert by the saponification process.

 The use of botanicals in soapmaking reflects a long-standing human connection to the natural world and a desire for gentle and effective cleansing solutions.